cameraui/sdk/go/docs/api/plugin.md

 	func Run(constructor pluginConstructor)

 Run is the entry point a Go plugin's main package calls to hand control to the SDK runtime.
+It connects to the host, builds the plugin through the constructor and blocks until the host stops the process.

+Example:

+	func main() {
+	    sdk.Run(NewPlugin)
+	}

 <a name="ValidateContractConsistency"></a>